Clogged Catalytic Converter

 A two-way catalytic converter works by oxidizing CO and HC to (CO2) carbon dioxide and water.
 A three-way catalytic converter also removes (NOx) oxides of nitrogen from the exhaust.

-When a vehicle is running rich, the catalytic converter is working harder and running hotter than intended.
+When a vehicle runs rich, the catalytic converter works harder and runs hotter than intended.
 This heat can damage the substrate and cause it to melt and degrade.
-The melted substrate results in excessive backpressure.
+The melted substrate results in excessive back pressure.
 If a catalytic converter rattles when tapped with a plastic hammer, the substrate is damaged, and it needs replacement.